Soft-Output from Covered Space Decoding of Product Codes: Soft Information from a List and its Generating Algorithm

 In \cite{yuan2025a}, the covered space $\Vcov$ for \eqref{eq:L_app_final} is chosen by \ac{GRAND}.
 Once the desired number of candidate codewords $|\List|$ is found, the likelihood of the covered space $\Pvvy(\Vcov\mid\vy)$ is determined as the sum of the probabilities ${\Pvvy(\vchd \oplus \vn\mid \vy)}$ for all noise queries~$\vn$.

 Unlike \ac{GRAND}, which inherently discovers non-codeword vectors $\vv \in \Ftwo^n\setminus \Cod$ that have high probability $\Pvvy(\vv\mid \vy)$, general list decoders only determine high-probability codewords.
-The following proposition allows \ac{BDD}-based list decoders, such as the Chase-II decoder, to use their inherent capabilities to consider high-pro\-ba\-bi\-li\-ty non-code\-word vectors for the generation of soft information.
+The following proposition shows how \ac{BDD}-based list decoders, such as the Chase-II decoder, can use their inherent capabilities to consider high-pro\-ba\-bi\-li\-ty non-code\-word vectors for the generation of soft information.

 \begin{proposition} [Covered Space of a \ac{BDD}-based List Decoder] Let $\List$ denote the set of codewords obtained by decoding a code $\Cod$ with minimum distance $\dmin$, using \ac{BDD} with error-correcting capability $t$ applied to a set of testwords $\Test$.
 Then, a covered space of the list decoder is given by